 - Spring and fall county celebrations

 - Farm-based brunches, plant swaps and kite flying

 - Barn jams

 - Pubs galore

-- Horse farms, training centers, and Andalusia cattle farms
+- Horse farms, training centers, and an Andalusia Cattle farm

 - Two of the last three public ferries on the St. Johns River

 - Local riverfront and lakeshore restaurants and places to stay, from fish camps to B&Bs to a duded-up ranch cabin